tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 To begin with, the fundamentals of Schnorr signatures must be defined.
 The signer has a private key *x* and random nonce *r*. *G* is the generator of a discrete log hard group, and *P* is the public key [[4]].

-s, the signature, can then be computed as a simple linear transaction
+The signature, *s*,  can then be computed as a simple linear transaction
 $$
 s=r+ex  Where:
 $$